 Homemaking, Recipes

 It’s been the summer of berries for us.
-First black raspberries in Northern Illinois and then Thimbleberries in the Upper Peninsula of Michigan.
+First, black raspberries are in Northern Illinois, and then thimbleberries are in the Upper Peninsula of Michigan.
 Thimbleberries only grow in a few places and their season is pretty short.
 We were lucky to be up there when they were ripe!
-The Thimbleberry jam recipe is SO easy but it is different than all the other ones I’ve searched for.
+This Low Sugar Thimbleberry Jam Recipe is SO easy but it is different than others I’ve seen.
 The recipes I’ve seen online are all 1 to 1 ratios of berries and sugar.
 Holy crap that’s A LOT of sugar.
-So, we followed the advice of some family members who have been making jam for a LOONNNGGG time and we were not disappointed by the results.
+We followed the advice of some family members who have been making jam for a LOONNNGGG time and we were not disappointed by the results.
+Trust me, whether you’re a veteran thimbleberry jam maker or this is your first time trying it, you’ll love this recipe.

 We kept our eyes open for these red gems during our daily adventures up in the UP.
 We found some on the last day of our trip along the side of the road.
 There were people along the road the days before and we suspected they might be picking berries and we were right!
 We pulled off to the side of the road and spent about an hour collecting what we could.
 Thimbleberries, unlike black raspberries, don’t have thorns so they were easy to pick and squeeze through.
 Some of the plants were taller than me!
 They grow between about 4-8 ft tall!